XIII International Brigade: 2nd Formation

-It was dissolved on 23 September 1938, along with the other International Brigades, when the Negrin Government took the decision to send foreign volunteers home.
+It was dissolved on 23 September 1938, along with the other International Brigades, when the Negrin Government decided to send foreign volunteers home.
 This decision was taken after pressure from the Non-Intervention Committee to remove all foreign volunteers from both sides of the conflict in an endeavour to de-internationalise it.
 Negrin acquiesced because he believed the Nationalists would send their foreigners home too.

 3rd formation

 The brigade was again reformed (in Monredón) on 1 October 1938 from exclusively Spanish conscript battalions.

 4th formation

 In mid-January 1939, in Palafrugell, Catalonia, a group of Polish and Balkan volunteers requested permission of André Marty to return to fight the Nationalists' Catalonia Offensive.
 On 23 January, they were formed into the XIII International Brigade.
 It was placed in charge of a young second lieutenant.
 The unit soon fell apart.